enthought/codetools/docs/source/tut_blocks.rst

 Restricting Execution
 ---------------------

-Where the Block object comes into is that it is aware of which variables are dependent on which other variables within its code.
-This allows you to restrict the code which is executed by specifying which input and output variables you are concerned with.
+Where the Block object is unique is that it is aware of which variables are dependent on which other variables within its code.
+This allows you to restrict the code that is executed by specifying which input and output variables you are concerned with.
 This is achieved through the :meth:`restrict` method of the Block object, which expects one or both of the following arguments:

-inputs
+*inputs*
-    a list or tuple of input variables outputs
+    a list or tuple of input variables
+*outputs*
     a list or tuple of output variables

 For example::